nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 CS0201	Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement
 ```
-Uhh a nice error message telling us what to try.
+Ah, a nice error message telling us what to try.
 So:

- - Assignment - this requires something to assign to e.g. a variable or field.
+ - **Assignment** - this requires something to assign to e.g. a variable or field.
    There are no global scope fields or variables available here without `using static`,
    so best case seems to be creating and assigning a variable:
    ```csharp